approvals/ApprovalTests.Python/README.md

 <sup><a href='/tests/samples/test_getting_started.py#L6-L13' title='Snippet source file'>snippet source</a> | <a href='#snippet-select_reporter_from_factory' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+or you can construct the reporter directly

+snippet: select_reporter_from_class

 Or you can build your own GenericDiffReporter on the fly

 ```python